 Uhuhuhuhuhuhuhuh, Beavis And Butthead like, never stop laughing, ever, uhuhuhuhuhuhuh.
 It's, like, a Verbal Tic or something, uhuhuhuhuh.
 So much that on those rare occasions when they do stop laughing, it's either because something has just ticked them off or they're confused (well, more confused than they usually are).
 Taken Up to Eleven when Butt-Head is given laughing gas by the orthodontist because he won't stop squirming.

 In an episode of Rocko's Modern Life, a satellite crashes into the kitchen, a state-licensed contractor (an actual hyena) comes in to look at the damage.
-He immediately cracks up and proves to be of no help to Rocko.
+When Rocko tells him how much he can afford for repairs, the contractor immediately cracks up and proves to be of no help to Rocko.